-Germ cells tumours of the ovary account for approximately 15-20% of all ovarian tumours.
-In children and adolescents, up to 60% of ovarian tumours can be of germ cell origin.
+Germ cells tumors of the ovary account for approximately 15-20% of all ovarian tumors.
+In children and adolescents, up to 60% of ovarian tumors can be of germ cell origin.

-ovarian teratoma(s): commonest primary benign tumour of ovary and commonest germ cell tumour:
+ovarian teratoma(s): commonest primary benign tumor of ovary and commonest germ cell tumor:

-The term germinoma usually refers to a tumour of the brain (WHO Classification of CNS tumours), but can also refer to similar tumours of the ovary and testis.
+Germinoma is a term that if unqualified, usually refers to a tumor of the brain but can also refer to similar tumors of other regions particularly the ovary and testis.

 dysgerminoma of the ovary